michellesri/portland-201d2/week-2/0-mon-lab/README.md

 Here are some things to keep in mind:

-* Place no function calls in your code, unless it is inside another function.
-Everything should be run by hand from the console.
+* Write tests first in test.js and verify that all tests *fail* because you haven't written app code for the tested features.
+* Write your code as functions in app.js.
+Be sure to export each function.
+* In app.js, do not call any functions unless the call is from inside another function.
+This way no app code runs unless it is run manually in the node console or it is run by tests in test.js
-* You will be recording a lot of information in your README file, so it might be handy to have a Markdown reference handy so that you can make it look nice.
+* You will have a lot of information in your README.md file, so you may want to have a Markdown reference handy so you can make your README.md look nice.
-* Create a new branch for each code problem, and merge that branch into *master* when it is completed.
-Don't forget to pull the new master branch from GitHub into your local master branch each time.
+* Create a new branch for each code problem.
+For each branch, write/test/debug the code problem on that branch, then merge that branch into *master* when it is completed.
+Don't forget to pull the new master branch from GitHub into your *local* master branch after each merge.
+* Don't add, commit, or push "node_modules/" files.
+Make sure your .gitignore is set to avoid node_modules/ folders and their contents.

 ---
 #### Create and clone a new GitHub repo named lab-feb-15
 You should not need instructions for this by now.
 Be sure to create it withe a README file, and be sure to put it in the root level of your ~/CF/201 directory.

 ---
-#### HTML and JS setup
+#### Test environment and web app files setup
+Copy all code-demo/gulp/ files to your new local workspace.

-Create a index.html file (with all of the standard HTML structure like *doctype* and *title* and *head* and *body*) and put in the same \<body> [code](https://github.com/codefellows/seattle-201d6/blob/master/week-1/class-05/code-samples-for-lab.html) that we used on Friday.
-Place the content inside the \<script> tags in this document into an app.js file and then get the HTML and JS files connected to one another.
+Create an index.html file (with all of the standard HTML structure like *doctype* and *title* and *head* and *body*) and put in the same \<body> [code](https://github.com/codefellows/seattle-201d6/blob/master/week-1/class-05/code-samples-for-lab.html) that we used on Friday.
+Develop code in js/app.s thats solves the code problems below, then get HTML and JS files connected to one another (use the *script* tag).

+From inside your gulp files folder, type this to install node modules required:

+  $ npm install

+Still inside the same folder, run this to automate your tests:

+  $ gulp

 ---
 #### Problem 1